bicosteve/gcp-notes/16.IAM/notes.md

 1. Create a key (YOUR_KEY) for the Service Account/User with the desired permissions.
 2. Create Signed URL with the key;
    gsutil signurl -d 10m YOUR_KEY gs://BUCKET_NAME/OBJECT_PATH

+Cloud Storage - Static Websites
+This will assist in exposing a static website to the web.
+Steps;

+1. Create a bucket with the **same name** as website name (Name of bucket should match DNS name of the website).
+Verify you own the dormain name.
+2. Copy the files to the bucket.
+You can add index and error html files for a better user experience.
+3. Add member allUsers and grant Storage Object Viewer option.
+Do this on permissions tab on the bucket and add allUsers.
+Select allow public access.